 This is a collaborative post by Ellie Jo with tips on how to save money on a funeral.

-Perhaps you’re a person, with dependants, who is thinking about to handle the end of their life and making sure they aren’t a financial burden to the one you love.
+Perhaps you’re a person, with dependents, who is thinking about to handle the end of their life and making sure they aren’t a financial burden to the one you love.
 Or perhaps you’re dealing with the loss of a loved one, but without any life insurance or savings, you’re finding the costs of the funeral are tough to cope with.
 There’s no denying that funerals can be expensive, but they don’t have to be as costly as they often are.
 Here are ways to manage your costs without worrying about not showing the right respect.

 Tips on How to Have a Respectful Frugal Funeral

 There are a lot of different kinds of funeral services, and there are likely to be different funeral directors you can choose as well.
 Without an explicit will or list of wishes from the loved one being put to rest, it can often be hard to know what their wishes would have been.
 Unless it has been stated otherwise, however, a traditional full-service burial might not always be the most accurate choice.
 Sometimes, paying for direct burial and organizing a funeral service of your own, perhaps requesting help from a local religious figure, can be a lot less expensive.
 Similarly, you can have either full-service or direct cremations, as well.